-c) Local Roads
+c) Local Municipal Roads

-Local roads move traffic from arterial and collector roads to abutting properties.
+Local Municipal roads are under the jurisdiction of local municipalities.
+Based on the volumes, types and nature of the traffic, municipal roads may be classified as arterial, collector or local roads in the official plan of a local municipality. roads move traffic from arterial and collector roads to abutting properties.
 Local roads are generally under the authority of local municipalities.
-Transportation policies should be included in local official plans to protect the integrity of the local municipality's transportation network.
+Transportation policies should be included in local official plans to protect the integrity of the local municipality=s transportation network system and should reflect the goals and policies noted herein.
 Based on the volumes, types, and nature of the traffic, municipal roads may be classified as arterial, collector or local roads in the local official plan.